 There's no telling how long a mistakenly discounted fare will be on sale before it's pulled.
 It varies by how good the deal is – and how long the airline takes to catch its mistake.
 If you want to get the best deal, act fast!

 So if you see a great mistake fare here or elsewhere on the internet, book now and ask questions later.
 If it turns out you can't use the cheap ticket you just bought, you have 24 hours to cancel it for a full refund.
-The U.S. government requires this refund policy, so use it.
+The U.S. government requires this refund policy for any flight that touches U.S. soil, so use it.

 But there's also a chance the airline won't even honor the fare (more on this in a bit).
 So just as important as booking the fare fast is to not book anything else.
-Don't pay for any hotels, tours, excursions, rental cars, or other pieces of your vacation until you know your ticket is confirmed.
-It can take anywhere from a day to two weeks or more for airlines to notify ticket holders whether their ticket is confirmed.
+Don't pay for any nonrefundable hotels, tours, excursions, rental cars, or other pieces of your vacation until you know your ticket is safe.
+Odds are, you won't get anything official from the airline unless your ticket is canceled.
+So if it's still in your account after two weeks and you haven't heard from the airline that they're invalidating your flight, you're probably safe to plan the rest of your trip.

 It may seem counterintuitive, but after buying your ticket on impulse, be patient.